Joseph Parker: Parker vs. Fa

 The fight went the 12 round distance with Parker claiming the victory via unanimous decision.
-The judges scorecards read 115-113, 117-111 and 119-109.
+The judges scorecards read 115–113, 117-111 and 119–109.
 There was an expected crowd of 12,000 fans in attendance.
 With winning, Parker also captured the WBO Oriental heavyweight title.
-The fight began with both boxers trying to gain each others respect.
+The fight began with both boxers trying to gain each other's respect.
 Both landed power shots.
 The action was back and forth for the first few rounds.
 Parker and Fa managed to get the crowd on their feet with the action in the ring.
 The fight ended with more clinching which seemed to weaken the fight as it progressed.
 Fa was able to get his shots of during the clinches and Parker was more busy when there was no clinch.
 Referee John Conway did his job in separating the two many times throughout.
 In the last round, whilst in a clinch, Fa landed four uppercuts to Parker's head, repeatedly snapping his head back.

 During the post-fight interviews, Parker praised Fa and his team, "Junior and his team did a great job.
 They came here to fight and it was a lot closer than we expected.
 Fa put on a great performance and had a great team behind him.
 That showed the ring rust, after over a year.
 Thank you to everyone for coming tonight."
 Fa talked about the cut, stating it was caused by an elbow.
 He also praised Parker, calling him a world class opponent.
 Fa felt he exposed Parker and his weaknesses and said he was the better boxer on the night.